SaqibDoullah/invoice-flow/src/README.md

             match /invoices/{invoiceId} {
               allow read, write, delete: if request.auth != null && request.auth.uid == userId;
             }

+            // A user can manage their own customers subcollection match /customers/{customerId} {
-            // Crucially, allow the user to LIST the invoices that belong to them allow list: if request.auth != null && request.auth.uid == userId;
+              allow create, read, update, delete, list: if request.auth != null && request.auth.uid == userId;
             }
           }
         }
+      }
       ```
       *Note: These rules ensure that a user can only access and manage their own data.
-They can manage their user settings document, and they can perform all actions (including listing) on the invoices within their own subcollection.*
+They can manage their user settings document, and they can perform all actions (including listing) on the invoices and customers within their own subcollections.*

 6.  **Enable Firebase Authentication:**
     - In the Firebase Console, go to **Authentication**.